L to R: Marlene Hitt, Joe DeCenzo, Elsa Frausto, Maja Trochimczyk

 The book consists of two parts: Guests and Featured Poets, represented by 1-3 poems each; and Poets-Laureate, with 10 local poets, represented by 6-8 poems each.
 A list of Village Poets Readings, a brief history of the program, and biographies of the poets are also included.
 The 290-page anthology is published in two formats, as a paperback and an e-book in ePub format.
 The colorful cover, designed by Maja Trochimczyk, features artwork by Polish-American poet and painter, Andrew Kolo, who appeared at the readings to present both his art and his poetry.
 The painting, entitled “Landscape with the Palm Tree” (oil on canvas), is a mosaic of vivid, saturated colors, contrasting, yet somehow in harmony with each other.
 This is a great metaphor for a poetry reading filled with numerous, distinct poetic voices.

 MARLENE HITT was the first Poet Laureate of Sunland Tujunga (1999-2001).
 She has been a member of the Chupa Rosa Writers of Sunland-Tujunga and the Foothills since its inception in 1985.
 In addition to numerous poetry chapbooks, anthologies and readings, she has authored a non-fiction book Sunland-Tujunga, from Village to City.
 She serves at the Bolton Hall Museum in Tujunga as Museum Director and docent.
 In addition to her poetry activities, she has served as history writer for the Foothill Leader, Glendale News Press, North Valley Reporter, and Voice of the Village newspapers, as well as the Shadow Hills Property Owners Association newsletter.
 She has been honored as the Woman of Achievement by the Business and Professional Women's Club.
 She lives happily ever after with her husband Lloyd and an outdoor cat named Lautrémont.
-Her poetry collection Clocks and Water Drops was published by Moonrise Press in 2015.
+Her poetry collection Clocks and Water Drops was published by Moonrise Press in 2015 and her newest book, Yellow Tree Alone.
+Selected Poems appeared in March 2023, also from Moonrise Press.

 JOE DECENZO grew up in Los Angeles and majored in theater and English Literature.
 From 2004-06 he served as the third poet laureate of Sunland-Tujunga.
 He produced the Shouting Coyote performing arts festival and was a Department of Cultural Affairs grant recipient.
 His published works include The Ballad of Alley and Hawk and the Study Guide and Poetry Primer.
 His poems also appeared in Meditations on Divine Names anthology (2012) and on Village Poets blog.
 Joe currently serves on the planning committee for the Village Poets of Sunland-Tujunga and as Chair of Poet Laureate Search Committee.
 In addition to his volunteer work for Village Poets, Joe DeCenzo was involved in developing or creating: 2002 Shouting Coyote Poetry Festival, 2004 Shouting Coyote Performing Arts Festival, 2005 Mother's Day Brunch at Bolton Hall, and 2006 Commerce Ave Fair/Shouting Coyote Poetry Slam.